94th Annual College of Marin

 VIRTUAL COMMENCEMENT FAQ

-What is a Virtual Commencement and Transfer Recognition?
+What is a Virtual Commencement and Transfer Recognition Ceremony?

-You may choose to watch the slide ceremony in its entirety, or you can search the slides for you and your friends and share the recognition.
-The commencement website will also include a downloadable commencement program as well as special messages from College of Marin’s Superintendent/President, the President of the Marin Community College District Board of Trustees, and the President of Associated Students of College of Marin (ASCOM).
+The Commencement website will also include a downloadable commencement program as well as special messages from College of Marin’s Superintendent/President, the President of the Marin Community College District Board of Trustees, and the President of Associated Students of College of Marin (ASCOM).

 How do I participate in the virtual ceremony?